 You should also smooth out any bumps in your tax bracket during retirement by accelerating tax-deferred withdrawals during low tax years and choosing tax-free withdrawals during high tax years.
 To do this, you must have money in all three “tax pools” (taxable, tax-deferred and tax-free).
 We call this tax diversification.

 1 As of the date published, long-term capital gains are generally taxed at 15%.
-However, if you fall into the 39.6% tax bracket, you will pay 20% on long-term capital gains.
+However, if your taxable income is greater than $425,800 ($479,000 married filing jointly), you will pay 20% on long-term capital gains.
 An additional 3.8% Medicare Surtax also applies to those whose MAGI is above $200,000 single/$250,000 married filing jointly.
 Still, the tax rate on these long-term capital gains will be lower than your tax rate on ordinary income, so the reasoning still applies.
-Conversely, taxpayers in lower brackets (15% or lower) pay 0% tax on long-term capital gains, making this strategy even more appealing.
+Conversely, taxpayers with taxable income below $38,600 ($77,200 married filing jointly) pay 0% tax on long-term capital gains, making this strategy even more appealing.

 How would you like to get started?